Teascade/simplestatic/README.md

 Simple Static is also capable of serving other static content, but it's purpose is strictly to serve content like images for the main html file.

+Todos:
+- Add a configuration file for anyone who does not wish to use command-line arguments
+- Add the capability of serving static content

 ## License

 Simple Static is licensed under the AGPLv3 license.